kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/04-more-feature-requests/01-prop-types/01-prop-types.md

     - This will alert you anytime something is passed that shouldn't be
     - Saves you a ton of time debugging
     - This will make your components bulletproof
-        + you will know what is going in and what is going out
+        + You will know what is going in and what is going out
         + Code reviewers, job interviews will be looking at your code to make sure you are using these
         + ESlint will complain to you to use them
     - You will be loved by your teammates